-[] = the use of square backets denotes a physical key on the console.
+[] means a physical key on the console.

-<> = the use of braces denotes an item handle such as playback handle or fixture handle.
+<> means an item handle (playback handle or fixture handle)

 The available keys may differ depending on which console you are using.
 Normally the function will be available as a macro if the key is not present on your specific console.